-Turn the key a quarter-turn to the right (on C4 and A4 panel).
+3. Turn the key a quarter-turn to the right (on C4 and A4 panel).
 All the warning lamps come on and the acoustic alarm sounds.
 After a few seconds, only the engine oil pressure and Battery charge lamps do lit.

-On Eco 4, only the oil pressure and battery charge lamp light on.
+On Eco 4 Panel, only the oil pressure and battery charge lamp light on (not applicable to N5 engines).